 The Government Procurement Review: Editors' Preface

-Finally, we wish to take this opportunity to acknowledge the tremendous efforts of the many contributors to this eighth edition as well as the tireless work of the publishers in ensuring that a quality product is brought to your bookshelves in a timely fashion, particularly given the effects of the pandemic and consequent lockdowns in most countries covered in this work.
+Finally, we wish to take this opportunity to acknowledge the tremendous efforts of the many contributors to this ninth edition as well as the tireless work of the publishers in ensuring that a quality product is brought to your bookshelves in a timely fashion, particularly given the effects of the pandemic and consequent lockdowns in most countries covered in this work.
 We trust you will find it to be a valued resource.

 Jonathan Davey and Amy Gatenby